onnx/onnx/docs/CONTRIBUTING.md

 - `Python files`: the changes are effective immediately in your installation.
 You don't need to install these again.
 - `C++ files`: you need to install these again to trigger the native extension build.

+## Building on Windows

+On Windows, building ONNX requires a little bit more preparation.
+You will need to install cmake, which will generate the Visual Studio projects and solution that is then used to build both protobuf and ONNX.

+You need a recent version of the protobuf C++ libraries are required.
+Instructions can be found at [this location.](https://github.com/google/protobuf/blob/master/src/README.md) You also need to build the libraries.

+Once the protobuf libraries are installed, you should define an environment variable 'PROTOBUF_ROOT' to point at the installation location.
+Once all that is set up, you should be able to build the Windows version of ONNX.
+Once the build is done, you should find the build output under '.\.setuptools-cmake-build\{Debug|Release}\.'

 ## Folder structure

 - `onnx/`: the main folder that all code lies under